daimlerbenx/book-reservation-system/README.md

 # Book-Reservation-System
 1. System for Web
 2. Written in HTML, PHP, JavaScript, SQL
+3. Database via phpMyAdmin
-3. Develop using Sublime Text 3 and XAMPP
+4. Develop using Sublime Text 3 and XAMPP